August 1: “You’ll never look at music the same way again” – In 1981, MTV began broadcasting.

-August 27: Powerful Industry – In 1859, the modern day oil industry starts.
+August 27: Powerful Industry – In 1859, the modern day oil industry started.

 War is Hell – In 1896, the shortest war in history was fought.

-Kǒng Qiū – In 551 BC, Confucius is born.
+Kǒng Qiū – In 551 BC, Confucius was born.

 Sculptor – In 1498, Michelangelo was commissioned to create the Pieta.

-August 28: First Tornado Photograph - In 1884, the first tornado photograph is made.
+August 28: First Tornado Photograph – In 1884, the first tornado photograph was made.